WebDevStudios/aad-first-party-sso-wordpress/README.md

 1. User attempts to access the admin section of the blog (`wp-admin`).
 At the sign in page, they are given a link to sign in with their Azure Active Directory organization account (e.g. an Office 365 account).
 2. After signing in, the user is redirected back to the blog with a JSON Web Token (JWT), containing a minimal set of claims.
-3. The plugin uses these claims to attempt to find a WordPress user with an email address or login name that matches the Azure Active Directory user.
+3. The plugin uses these claims to attempt to find a WordPress user with the Azure AD ID that matches the Azure Active Directory user.
 4. If one is found, the user is authenticated in WordPress as that user.
 5. (Optional) Membership to certain groups in Azure AD can be mapped to roles in WordPress.